GPRSBirkbeck/BarrowsTodoApp/README.md

 1. Creating to-do items (details screen)
    1. Create the database, DAO and model.
 Check!
    2. Then, setup my repository and module to allow repository and DB injections.
 Check!
    3. Next, add a "Create Todo" button.
+Check!
    4. Create a screen that has inputs for text inputs, deadline selector, and icon selector - the date should use a date picker - and not some input field.
    5. Add a "Create" button that saves the item when clicked and navigates us back to the list.
 2. Displaying to-do items (home screen)